EKMitev/SoftUni/README.md

 # SoftUni-Java
-Exercises and Exams from SoftUni - Java
+Exercises and Exams from SoftUni - Java and JS